 Working on Shopify stores on a daily basis there are a few things I always see time and time again.
 I wanted to write a blog post about the top mistakes I see people making or solutions they are not utilizing on their Shopify stores.
 Most of these are simple, quick fixes that won’t cost you a penny.
 If you have any questions or comments please feel free to leave a reply at the bottom of this post.

 Adding a Facebook pixel to your store is a must.
 Lots of people figure they will do it once they start ads, but doing it right away will benefit you in the long run by having data already collected for when you want to run Facebook ads.
-In order to do so, you need to have a Facebook page and ad account.
+In order to do so, you need to have a Facebook page and ad account, setup through the Facebook Business Manager.
 Once you have an ad account you can create a pixel, and copy and paste this into Online Store > Preferences.

 #9 – Incorrectly setting up Google Analytics